jmwii1981/cl-web2-sep-2022/09-05-08/Syntax-and-Operators.md

 - in the case of `||`, if the first part of the expression (or left side of the full expression) evaluates to true, then the second part of the expression (or right side of the full expression) are *not* evaluated.

 ### Order of Precedence
-The order of operation precedence is as follows ...
+The order of operation precedence is as follows ... top of the stack is highest precedence, and lowest of the stack is lowest precedence ...
  - Grouping `()`
  - Not `!`
  - Multiplication `*`